This Could Be Your Best Precious Metals Trade

 Source: The Options Industry Council

 The maximum risk is clearly established as the diagram shows while the potential gains are rather large and, in theory, are unlimited since prices can rise to extreme levels.

 One ETF that could be used with this strategy is iShares Silver Trust (NYSE: SLV).
 There are ETFs that track the price of silver miners but moving companies may not deliver the same returns as silver, since the price of the stock depends on the ability of the company’s management to some degree.

 This could be a long term or a short term strategy.
-Since crisis are, by their very nature, usually unpredictable, we will consider it as a long term strategy since that would provide protection for an extended period of time.
+Since crisis are, by their very nature, usually unpredictable, we will consider it as a long term options trading since that would provide protection for an extended period of time.